authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 In order for a receiver that has implemented BIMI to notify an MUA that it should display the images:

-* An MTA must verify BIMI and if successful, write to the mail store (where the messages are saved) that the message passed BIMI, and it is safe to load the logo.
-For example, in an IMAP mailstore, a flag on the message could be set that indicates that the message passed BIMI, and a second flag that tells the MUA where to get the BIMI logo from.
+* An MTA must verify BIMI and add mail headers to indicate if BIMI verification passed, and if so, add additinal headers containing the logo to be displayed.

-Alternatively, the MUA may also look for the flag in the mailstore and then attempt to extract the key/value pairs from the BIMI-Location headers.
-In either case, the MUA must first check to see if a message passed BIMI before loading the BIMI image.
+The MUA must check to see if a message passed BIMI before loading the BIMI image.

-While the MTA MAY stamp BIMI-related information in the message headers, they should not be relied upon by an MUA.
+While the MTA MAY stamp BIMI-related information in the message headers, they should not be relied upon by an MUA without additional checks to make sure they were added by a trusted source, for example, making sure the MTA strips existing headers on ingress, or by checking for a bimi pass in a trusted Authentication-Results header.

 ## Image Retrieval